 More than 300 million people use Pinterest every month to find new ideas and new products.
 89% of people on Pinterest use it for purchase inspiration.
 90% of weekly pinners make purchase decisions on Pinterest.
 Pinners are known to plan early and spend more.

 It’s important to understand Pinterest is a visual platform.
 Your visual assets (static images or videos) have to be top quality, impeccably neat, and incredibly awe-spiring.
 It is best to keep the imagery simple to make an impact.
-With 80% of Pinterest users using mobile devices, you want to make your pins stand out with high resolution and vertical images.
+With 80% of Pinterest users using mobile devices, you want to make your pins stand out with high-resolution and vertical images.

-Pinterest marketing carries a big emotional component, and it’s recommended for brands that are ready to do some storytelling.
-When you create a board on Pinterest, your goal is not just to show your product but to tell a story and communicate your brand values.
 More than that, 98% of pinners have tried things they find on Pinterest, and 83% have made purchases based on-brand content.
 Storytelling on Pinterest is fundamental because it conveys emotions and creates empathy.
 And emotions and empathy will help you sell.
 If your brand can reach them early, you can easily bring them into your sales funnel.